radial-color-picker/vue-color-picker/docs/examples.md

----
-sidebar: auto
----

 # Examples

 :::tip
 Looking for a quicker way to try it out yourself?
-Checkout the [examples](https://github.com/radial-color-picker/vue-color-picker/tree/master/examples) folder in GitHub.
+Checkout the [examples](https://github.com/radial-color-picker/vue-color-picker/tree/main/examples) folder in GitHub.
 There's an example with Vite and a vanilla example without a build step.

 There's a [codepen](https://codepen.io/rkunev/pen/zjEmwV/) as well.
 :::